 Hand made in Paris, this sterling silver jewellery collection features lines from the most romantic poets and philosophers, the texts conveying the sensitivity and emotions that Serge wanted to share with those that would wear his jewellery.

-Now directed by Serge's wife Genevieve and son Rock, the workshop remains ever faithful to the poetic sensitivity of its late founder while also developing its own new collection.
+Now directed by Serge's wife Genevieve and son Rock, the workshop remains ever faithful to the poetic sensitivity of its late founder while also developing its own new identity.